rpaleno/bug-tracker/README.md

 * Track the status of bug reports (e.g., open, in progress, resolved).
 * Close bug reports once they are fixed.
 * Send project invitations
+* Receive notifications for new bugs and project invitations
 * Manage project teams

 # Demo